 The recent payroll gains and the declining unemployment rate in the US have raised hopes that the economy will now start growing faster than the tepid 1.7 per cent rate last year.
 Optimists are expecting growth rates as high as three per cent for this year and next.

-But the most important cloud on the horizon is the large tax increase that will occur next year unless there is legislation to block it.
-The Congressional Budget Office predicts that, under current law, the revenue of the federal government will rise from $2,456bn in the current fiscal year, which ends in September, to $2,968bn in the following fiscal year.
-That increase of $512bn is equivalent to 2.9 per cent of GDP, bringing federal revenue as a share of GDP from 15.8 per cent this year to 18.7 per cent next year.
+There are strong headwinds that will make it difficult to achieve a robust recovery.
+The most important is the large tax increase that will occur next year unless there is legislation to block it.
+The Congressional Budget Office predicts that, under current law, the revenue of the federal government will rise from $2,456bn in the current fiscal year to $2,968bn in the following fiscal year.
+A sustained tax increase of that magnitude would push the US into a new and deep recession next year.

 Many political analysts are predicting that Republicans will maintain control of the House of Representatives and become the majority in the Senate but that Mr Obama will be re-elected.
 While this “most likely” outcome may not occur, the potential tax consequences pose a serious risk to the economy not only in 2013 but this year as well.
 Continue reading »